brwilkinson/AzureDeploymentFramework/docs/Naming_Standards.md

 +       - AZC1-FAB-ADF-RG-S1
             - [The Spoke Resource Group for Above]

 +       - azc1fabhubg1saglobal
-            - [Central US Deployment for FAB organization, for HUB App team, deploying a storage account (lower case 24 char limit) in Global (G1) Resource Group]
+            - [Central US Deployment for FAB organization, for HUB App team, deploying a storage account (lower case 24 char limit) in Global (G1) Resource Group] !                   - The name that you provide: global

 +       - AZC1-FAB-HUB-P0-kvVLT01
             - [Central US Deployment for FAB organization, for HUB App team, deploying a keyvault in the HUB (P0) Resource Group]
+!                   - The name that you provide: VLT01

 +       - AZC1-FAB-HUB-P0-kvVLT01-pl-vault-snMT02.nic.50a08879-44ce-4a16-a9e9-8595ce9734ca
             - [A private link connection on the above Keyvault to subnet MT02]